 Berkeley is one of the most stressful places to live.
 First off, you take your life in your hands driving along side the road-rageful.
 Then, if you actually make it intact to your destination, good luck finding a parking space.

 Once out of the car, you’ll contend with con artists demanding money for a faux cause; transients begging for spare change; and street thugs eyeing your wallet.
-If you survive the day and end up in bed, expect to be blasted out of a deep sleep at 1 am and 3 am by the thunderous, blaring horns of Amtrak.
+If you survive the day and end up in bed, expect to be blasted out of a deep sleep at 1 am and 3 am by the thunderous, blaring horns of freight trains.

 So, given the steady assault of noise and creepy people, I spend a bit of time each day in fantasyland.
 Sometimes I imagine myself living in a sane place, with clean, well-paved streets and polite people.
 And I even wonder about what life would be like off the grid.

 I imagine myself living on the land, 100 acres or so, in an incredibly quiet environment.
 There would be gentle animals like deer and birds, and the harmonious sounds of crickets.

 When I travel to town, I’d meet up with nice and polite neighbors, and we all would make chitter- chatter about small town-like things.
 (I don’t know what that may be because I’ve never actually lived in a small town but I’m sure that it would all be very pleasant.)

 So, the other day, when I encountered a newsletter about living off the grid, I was quite excited.
 The publication was written by people living in these quiet locales, far from the maddening crowd.
 They would take moments out from their relaxing day to blog about their thoughts.
 The newsletter even listed ads for places to live -— with some people selling acreage, and others leasing small plots of land on their property.

 I started wondering: could my dream become a reality?
 Maybe I could afford to buy or rent one of these places!
 I thought with delight: I could live a peaceful and safe existence in the country!

 And then reality hit me.